Rebels hold serve to sweep Athletics - Austin Daily Herald

 “It wasn’t necessarily them (affecting us) early on.
 We just didn’t come in playing our game,” Johnson said.
 “Our main thing is to get on offense.
 We need to get the ball over and instead of playing defense, we want to be attacking on offense.”

-The Rebels jumped out to a 7-1 lead in the second game, but LP led 6-3 early in the third game before Southland took over.
+The Rebels quickly built a 7-1 lead in the second game, but L-P led 6-3 early in the third game before Southland took over.

 The Rebels are adjusting to a new lineup this season and Johnson said everyone is slowly getting on the same page.